Build an Excel task pane add-in using Angular

 Office Add-ins should use HTTPS, not HTTP, even when you are developing.
 If you are prompted to install a certificate after you run one of the following commands, accept the prompt to install the certificate that the Yeoman generator provides.

 If you're testing your add-in on Mac, run the following command before proceeding.
-When you run this command, the local web server will start.
+When you run this command, the local web server starts.

 npm run dev-server

-To test your add-in in Excel Online, run the following command in the root directory of your project.
+To test your add-in in Excel on a browser, run the following command in the root directory of your project.
 When you run this command, the local web server will start (if it's not already running).

 npm run start:web

-To use your add-in, open a new workbook in Excel Online and then sideload your add-in by following the instructions in Sideload Office Add-ins in Office Online.
+To use your add-in, open a new workbook in Excel on the web and then sideload your add-in by following the instructions in Sideload Office Add-ins in Office on the web.